logicent/crudbase/README.md

-**_Note: This is a beta version of the software.
+**_Note: This is a alpha version of the software.
 You are advised to proceed with caution!_**

 ### Introduction

 **Overview**

-A free and open source relational database administration tool for developers and database admins.
+A free and open source database administration and development tool for developers, database admins and sysadmins.

 **Installation**

-See yii2-crudle
+Prerequisites
+- Git
+- Composer
+- NPM

+Option 1: via Composer
+- Run `composer create-project logicent/crudbase:dev-main && cd crudbase`

+Option 2: via CLI
+- Run `git clone git@github.com:logicent/crudbase.git && cd crudbase`
+- Run `composer install`

+Continue:
+- Create a database and update your `.env` settings
+- Run `./crudle serve -t web` in local environment or use preferred web server in production

 ### System Architecture

 **Context**

-Crudbase is a relational database administration tool for rapid application development and maintenance using a modified Crudle template, some predefined coding conventions and a admin built with Fomantic UI.
+Crudbase is a database management tool for easy development and maintenance of relational and non-relational databases built using a modified Yii2-crudle template.
+It features a fully-fledged and responsive admin UI.

 **Containers**
 - app (Admin)